-Most recently, activists have turned their attention to the staggering amount of plastic waste generated by a specific British dietary staple: bagged potato chips — or, as they're better known across the pond, crisps.
+Several months ago, activists turned their attention to the staggering amount of plastic waste generated by a specific British dietary staple: bagged potato chips — or, as they're better known across the pond, crisps.

 Beloved as it may be, Walkers, the 70-year-old snack food company that dominates the British crisps market, has come under particular scrutiny for its sizable contribution to the scourge of landfill-clogging, waterway-polluting plastic waste.
 Based in the English city of Leicester, the iconic brand sells its crisps in non-recyclable plastic packets — and it sells a lot of them.

 Per nonprofit political activist organization 38 Degrees, the company's crisp production plant — the largest in the world — churns out 7,000 non-recyclable packets of salty, crunchy goodness every minute.
 That's roughly 11 million plastic bags of crisps produced per day in popular — and inscrutable to American taste buds, no doubt — varieties such as Pickled Onion, Roast Chicken and Prawn Cocktail.

 To its credit, Walkers, which has been owned by PepsiCo subsidiary Frito-Lay since 1989, has pledged to transition to 100-percent recycled, compostable or biodegradable packaging by 2025.
 For activists, however, this just isn't soon enough given that at the current production rate, 28 billion additional non-recyclable crisp packets will have been produced.
 After their contents are consumed, a large bulk of these bags will inevitably end up sullying beaches and other natural areas.